Leadwerks/glTFExtensions/ULTRA_collision_shape/README.md

 The vertices accessor specifies three float values per vertex.

 The faces accessor must be made up of unsigned bytes, unsigned shorts, or unsigned integers.
-Each face starts with an integer indicating the number of indices in the face, followed by that number of indices.
+Each face starts with the number of indices in the face, followed by that number of indices:

 ```numIndices, indices0, indice1...indiceN```